jones58/brutalist-map/README.md

   - use dom to set content of popup, at least clickable content. ie. not just inner html.
   - add local storage for each feature and click state of visited checkbox.
-  - maybe redesign checkbox so it's more like the back button/like night day switch on portfolio site.

 - Add condition to local storage count, to not show the two mapbox bits.